DMEP/Portfolio/Year-2/Further-Programming/ReadMe.md

 # Assignment Folder Contents
+Using C# and XNA to create a game of the student choice.
+In this case the game would be a platformer similar to older Mario games that required the player to go from the left side of the screen to the right.

 ## Diagrams
 A folder containing a class diagram and a sequence diagram for the xna platformer game.